 Reflections on Jones Gap State Park

-Contributor Dyana Walters says of capturing the above photo of Rainbow Falls, “The trail to Rainbow Falls in Jones Gap State Park can be a challenge.
+Contributor Dyana Walters, who captured the below photo of Rainbow Falls in Jones Gap State Park, says, “The trail to Rainbow Falls in Jones Gap State Park can be a challenge.
 But when you get up there and see that there really is a rainbow on the falls, it makes all the huffing and puffing worth it.”